Dapsin19/phishing-email/README.md

-# Phishing Email Detection App
+# Phishing Email Detection App - Live Streamlit Demo Available

 This is an ML-based phishing detection system using TF-IDF + Machine Learning.